uupaa/ethos-agent/README.md

-# tools-ethos
+# ethos-agent

-ethOS helper tools.
+ethOS agent tools.
 Send a notification to Slack and reboots when GPU crashed.

-## Prepare
+# Prepare

 Install node.js (if not installed)